OpenNebula/docs/source/deployment/authentication_setup/ssh_auth.rst

 Instead of using the ``--read-file`` option, the public key could be specified as the second parameter.

-If the administrator has access to the user's **private ssh key**, he can create new users with the following command:
+If the administrator has access to the user's **private ssh key**, they can create new users with the following command:

 .. prompt:: bash $ auto